nyorain/vil/docs/features.md

 ## Vulkan 1.0

 Missing:
-- Anything with sparse/aliasing memory: not implemented/tested at all,
-  will likely cause failed assert/crash in layer
+- Anything with sparse memory: not implemented/tested at all, will likely cause failed assert/crash in layer

 ## Vulkan 1.1